yongquan-qu/SLAMS/README.md

     - `e`: Figures and tables generation

-__NOTE:__ Training your own model is simple and is defined in `train_da.py`.
+__NOTE 2:__ Training your own model is simple and is defined in `train_da.py`.
 First, define your latent model in `slams/nn.py` or score network in `slams/score.py`.
 Afterwards, unify both under `slams/model_da.py`.
 An example, as defined in the paper, has been provided for your reference.

 ## Citation
 ```